 I’m excited to share an awesome metamorphosis with you this week.
-Susan, whose Esty shop is, My Place to Yours, loves finding old linens that appear ruined and ready for the trash heap…and saving them…restoring them to their original state.
+Susan, whose blogs at, My Place to Yours, loves finding old linens that appear ruined and ready for the trash heap…and saving them…restoring them to their original state.
 Have you ever wondered if and how this could be done with stained vintage linens?
 Susan is going to show us today, then you’ll be able to do this right at home the next time you come across a lovely old piece that’s in need of some TLC to be beautiful again.
 Here’s Susan to tell us how:

 I love auctions because I just never know what I’ll find!
 Recently, I came across an old Bates bedspread box.
 My heart stopped… could it be?
 Would I be so lucky as to find a beautiful old matelasse spread inside?
 And if I did, what would its condition be?
 The box looked REALLY bad.
 I held my breath as I opened it.

 So I bought it!
 Everyone thought I was crazy, but they don’t know that I love the challenge of returning vintage linens to pristine condition.
 Still there was the question … Could this once-beautiful vintage bedspread be pristine again?

 Let’s find out … Because I knew this project would require several soaks — and quite a bit of cleaning product — I decided to forego my all-time favorite linen cleaner, RESTORATION, and entrust this vintage beauty to OxiClean powder instead.
 The antique tub in my guest bathroom comes in handy for large items like a bedspread!
 I filled the tub with several scoops of OxiClean and lots of HOT water.
 (Notice the water temp… That’s a hint when laundering vintage linens.)